gradual-verification/infer-gv-data/disagreement.md

 - _missing annotation_: A field is checked for null, or a method returns null, so nullsafe insists that it be annotated as `@Nullable`.
 - _phantom code_: Warning about some code that's not there.
+- _safe return_: Warning about a non-null return value.
 - _unstrict field_: A field that allows null is appraised as non-null.
 - _unstrict parameter_: A parameter that allows null is appraised as non-null.
 - _unstrict return_: A return value that allows null is appraised as non-null